sauraen/zcamedit/README.md

 ## Important things to know

-Your scene should be set to 20 FPS.
+Your scene should be set to 20 FPS and 320x240 render.
+If you import, this will be set up automatically.

 If the preview camera moves to the origin aiming downwards, this means "undefined camera position", which can be caused by two things.